Parents and Student-Athletes,

 - Even if a student-athlete has gotten his/her first physical of the year, students must sign up each season for the sports that they intend to play.
 If the student does not sign up for the next consecutive sport season, the athletic office will not be able to issue them the proper physical paperwork.

 - If the student-athlete was injured during his/her first sport of the year, a PIAA CIPPE form must be completed by the attending physician before participating in the second or third sport, despite being cleared to return to play during the initial season.
-This form may be obtained from the Athletic Office or click below on the Re-Certification Form.

 We hope this information helps clarify any confusion that may exist in regards to the sports physical process.